Investment strategies for 2023 range from selling overpriced industrial assets to taking a full accounting of the top Commercial Real Estate risks.

 1. Sell Overpriced Industrial Assets

 The industrial market has been booming for the last few years and is the favored asset class among institutional investors.
-While demand for industrial product remains strong, the cap rate for single-tenant industrial product jumped to 4.96% in Q3 2022.
+While demand for industrial product remains strong, the cap rate for single-tenant industrial product jumped to 5.85% in Q3 2023.
 An increase in cap rates was seen across all markets.
 Industrial assets continue to experience pent-up demand as supply lags absorption, constraining existing tenants in terms of expansion.
-The jump in cap rates for the asset class can be attributed to the anticipation of further increases in interest rates, paired with the perception that these cap rates were too low, and that “the party must end eventually.”
 With the cost of borrowing getting higher and construction costs remaining elevated, investors were facing potentially negative leverage when seeking deals in the asset class, which are becoming increasingly difficult to justify for some.
+The national industrial availability rate increased to 4.3%.
+Five of the eight major markets experienced an increase in their cap rate quarter-over-quarter, except for Vancouver and Edmonton (both unchanged) and Calgary (down).

 2. Sell Overpriced Multi-Family Assets

 As house prices continue to climb despite the volatility in the market, an increasing number of consumers continue to turn towards rental housing.
 This demand is further driven up by the implementation of government support programs and increased immigration.
-Cap rates for suburban multi-unit residential assets increased in Q3 2022 to 4.33%.
-Cap rates rose across most major markets though remained steady in Calgary and compressed in Quebec City.
-This stems from the rising cost of borrowing, as experienced by the other asset classes.
+Cap rates for suburban multi-unit residential assets increased in Q3 2023 to 4.78%.
+The suburban multiple-unit residential cap rate increased by 0.11% quarter-over-quarter.
+Cap rates across all markets were mixed.
+Half experienced an increase, while the other half remained unchanged.
+Quebec City and Montreal recorded the highest increase of 0.3%.
 Lack of available inventory and increased demand is creating a “hot” market for this asset class as well.

 3. Acquire Beaten up Retail Assets

-The top three most preferred property types by investors in the third quarter of 2022 were food-anchored retail strip, industrial land and multi-tenant industrial assets.
+The top three most preferred property types by investors in the third quarter of 2023 were food-anchored retail strip, industrial land and multi-tenant industrial assets.
 The food-anchored retail strip and industrial land assets had the largest upswing in momentum ratio.
 Food anchored retail continues to remain an attractive asset with its nature as an essential asset and potential for expansion.
-Enclosed community malls and tier II regional malls were the bottom two in terms of investor preference.
-This can be attributed to the perception of increased risk in these assets, especially highlighted by the pandemic.
-Furthermore, there is an anticipated impact on purchasing power as consumers face rising interest rates which in turn will impact the demand and use of retail assets.
-Thus, with interest rates going up, and talks of a potential recession, these assets were not highly preferred.

 4. Invest in Data Analytics Companies